devbeers/devbeers.github.io/jobs.md

 Are you searching for a company where you're treated as an adult, focusing your efforts on what really matters, without a manager checking your screen the whole time?

-Searching for a place where hardwork and commitment are recognized and rewarded?
+Searching for a place where hard-work and commitment are recognized and rewarded?

 A place where your voice will be heard, and you're free to propose (and implement) enhancements in your project and the company?

-A place where you're free to work wearing slippers and dressed like Batman and no one will bother you (but we will ask for a photo to Instagram, of course)?
+A place where you're free to work wearing slippers and dressed like Batman and no one will bother you (but we will ask for an Instagram photo, of course)?

 You've found it!